-4.2 Where can I get the GST form?
+Where can I get the GST form?

-GST-01 registration form is available at the nearest Customs office or you may download from the GST website, i.e. www.gst.customs.gov.my.
+21. GST-01 registration form is available at the nearest Customs office or you may download from the GST website, i.e. www.gst.customs.gov.my.

-4.3 Do I have to attach supporting documents when submitting GST-01 registration form?
+Do I have to attach supporting documents when submitting GST-01 registration form?

-Documents relating to business or company registration are required to be submitted only upon request by Customs.
+22. Documents relating to business or company registration are required to be submitted only upon request by Customs.

-4.4 Will Customs issue a GST license if my application is approved?
+Will Customs issue a GST license if my application is approved?

-Upon successful application, you will receive an approval letter which informs you of your GST registration number and effective date of GST registration.
+23. Upon successful application, you will receive an approval letter which informs you of your GST registration number and effective date of GST registration.
 A license in the form of hard copy will not be issued.

-5. RESPONSIBILITIES OF A REGISTERED PERSON
+RESPONSIBILITIES OF A REGISTERED PERSON

-5.1 As a registered person, what are my responsibilities?
+As a registered person, what are my responsibilities?

-A registered person must comply with the requirements under GST legislation as follows:

-- i. account for GST on taxable supplies made and received, i.e. output tax and input tax respectively; - ii. submit GST return (GST-03) and pay tax not later than the last day of the following month after the taxable period; - iii. issue tax invoice on any supply unless as allowed by Customs; - iv. inform Customs of the cessation of business within thirty days from the date of business cessation; - v. inform Customs on any changes of address, taxable activity, accounting basis and taxable period; and - vi. keep adequate records of his business transactions relating to GST in the National or English language for seven years.
+- 24. A registered person must comply with the requirements under GST legislation as follows: - (a) account for GST on taxable supplies made and received, i.e. output tax and input tax respectively; - (b) submit GST return (GST-03) and pay tax not later than the last day of the following month after the taxable period; - (c) issue tax invoice on any supply unless as allowed by Customs; - (d) inform Customs of the cessation of business within thirty days from the date of business cessation; - (e) inform Customs on any changes of address, taxable activity, accounting basis and taxable period; and - (f) keep adequate records of all business transactions relating to GST in the National or English language for seven years.

-5.2 If I am not making any sales for a particular taxable period, do I still need to submit GST return?
+If I am not making any sales for a particular taxable period, do I still need to submit GST return?

-If you do not have any business transaction for a taxable period, you are still required to submit a nil return, i.e. to fill in 'zero' in the respective column.
+25. If you do not have any business transaction for a taxable period, you are still required to submit a NIL return, i.e. to fill in 'zero' in the respective column.

-5.3 What is the implication if a registered person fails to pay tax due within the stipulated period?
+What is the implication if a registered person fails to pay tax due within the stipulated period?